Popular Defence Forces (Sudan): History

 In 2004, the Federal Research Division of the Library of Congress estimated that the Popular Defence Forces consisted of 10,000 active members, with 85,000 reserves.
 It had been deployed alongside regular army units against various rebel groups.

 In 2020, rumors were circulating that the Sudanese Armed Forces had absorbed the former PDF.
-However, the SAF confirmed that the PDF had been dissolved and its headquarters seized.
+However, the SAF instead stated that the PDF had been dissolved and its headquarters seized.
+During the current civil war, the PDF was reorganised under Kafi Tayara and fought alongside the SAF in South Kordofan against the SPLM-N and the Rapid Support Forces.